 No matter which type of hair transplant surgery you’ve had, you can get a buzz cut.

-Scarring is minimal with an FUE procedure, so there’s no reason not to have a buzz cut if that’s the look you’re after.
+Hair transplant scars are minimal with an FUE procedure, so there’s no reason not to have a buzz cut if that’s the look you’re after.
 However, FUT surgery usually leaves a thin but visible scar in your donor area (usually at the back of the head).
 If you shave your head, the scar may be visible through your hair.

 Should I ask my hair transplant consultant or barber before I shave my head?